-Rectified photography can provide an extra level of detail to a survey, especially on heritage projects where detail such as ceilings, irregular stonework, mosaic floors, stained glass windows or building façades may need to be recorded.
+Rectified photography provides an extra level of detail to a survey, especially on heritage projects where detail such as ceilings, irregular stonework, mosaic floors, stained glass windows or building façades may need to be recorded.

 This specialised digital photography service is incredibly effective on mosaic floors and stained-glass windows prior to renovation, where a colour record gives accurately recorded shapes a further dimension.